 Apart from that, the Validation Officers will verify the consistency of the organization information in different documents to confirm the operational existence of the organization.
-Then, they will make vetting phone call using the phone number provided in the MeSince Subscriber Agreement and Authorization Letter, or the phone number from telephone company directory, Baidu Map, Google Map and other reliable resource, to confirm with the Application Approver, the authorization to the applicant, and the authenticity and validity of The Executive Team List and Title Certification, and to ask him to provide the Authorization Code.
+Then, they will make vetting phone call using the phone number provided in the MeSince Subscriber Agreement and Authorization Letter, or the phone number from telephone company directory, Baidu Map, Google Map and other reliable resource, to confirm with the Application Approver, the authorization to the applicant, and to ask him to provide the Authorization Code.
 In the case that phone vetting is unavailable, our Validation Officer will ask the Application Approver to send the Authorization Code to vo@wotrus.com for validation.